10 Thoughtful Ways To Prepare Your Dog For Christmas

 a brown and white, small beagle stands in front of a blurred, bright red present

 Changing the whole look of your house overnight could overwhelm your beloved pup.
-Moving furniture to get your tree in, and adding seating for extra guests all in one day might be too much.
-So, do it gradually over a few days rather than all at the same time.
+Moving furniture to install your tree and adding seating for extra guests all in one day might be too much.
+So, do it gradually over a few days rather than all at once.

 Does your dog love to explore and examine new things?
 If they do, it is vital to their safety that you keep wires and hanging decorations out of reach of their mouths.
 Licking or biting into electrical wires could cause them an electric shock.